-- Lending and guarantee business: This is the core business of Siemens Bank, focusing on the provision of medium- to long-term financing for corporate clients, project companies and public-sector borrowers.
-The product portfolio currently comprises, in particular, corporate loans, project finance, promissory note loans, and revolving loan facilities.
+- " Lending and guarantee business: This is the core business ties.
 Siemens Bank operates in both the primary market and the secondary market for loans.
-Guarantees are issued in particular in the context of project financing, but currently play a subordinated role. - Deposit and treasury business: The deposit business focuses on the receipt and investment of overnight money and time deposits from companies in the Siemens Group and selected third-party institutions.
+Guarantees are issued in particular in the context of project financing, but currently play a subordinated role. - " Deposit and treasury business: The deposit business focuses on the receipt and investment of overnight money and time deposits from companies in the Siemens Group and selected third-party institutions.
 The treasury business encompasses Group financing activities and asset liability management, including the management of a portfolio of highly liquid assets.
-Asset liability management ensures that the credit business is funded by equity and deposits. - Fee business: Key resources for managing financial risk and processing financial transactions in the Siemens Group are pooled within Siemens Bank.
+Asset liability management ensures that the credit business is funded by equity and deposits. - " Fee business: Key resources for managing financial risk and processing financial transactions in the Siemens Group are pooled within Siemens Bank.
 These resources not only support the Bank's own banking operations, they are also offered to Siemens AG, its subsidiaries, and selected third parties.